bathtaters/bitfile/README.md

 C Library to help read & write files at the bit level.
 Extends the binary file read/write operations

+For simple usage, copy bitfile.c & bitfile.h into your project.

 ---

 ## Functions